 Whilst La Balona could not have continued to play at San Bernardo for too much longer, did they or for that matter the town need a stadium that held over 20,000 people?
 There have been large crowds at the stadium since it opened, as La Selección returned in 1984 to play Yugoslavia in a friendly.
 Then there are the derbies against Algeciras which pull in a large following, and in June 1999 La Balona won promotion to Segunda B after a 2-2 draw with Hellin Deportivo.
 The stadium is also a popular destination for Dutch & German clubs during their winter break, with Borussia Dortmund & PSV Eindhoven playing friendlies at the Estadio Municipal.

-The stadium has encountered problems with the quality of the concrete used in its construction, and in 1991 the club had to play some matches away from the stadium whilst repairs were conducted.
+The stadium has encountered problems with the quality of the concrete used in its construction and in 1991, the club had to play some matches away from the stadium whilst repairs were conducted.
 More substantial renovations were carried out in 2003 and in 2009 an artificial pitch was installed.
-La Balona did not find the plastic that fantastic, and in the Summer of 2016 they turned back the clock and replaced it with a natural grass surface.
-Whilst outdated and way too big for the size of the crowds that La Balona attracts, it is still a striking enclosure, with its deep concrete cantilevered roof, a large east terrace that houses the changing rooms and oh yeah… that bloody great monolith to the south.
-If, or more likely when, the town tires of the stadium and decides to build a replacement, they would surely keep the southern end open, as money can’t buy that kind of backdrop.
+La Balona did not find the plastic that fantastic and in the Summer of 2016, they turned back the clock and replaced it with a natural grass surface.
+Whilst outdated and way too big for the size of the crowds that La Balona attracts, it is still a striking enclosure, with its deep concrete cantilevered roof, a large east terrace that houses the changing rooms and oh yeah… that iconic monolith to the south.